open-access-policies/policy_crew/docs/writer/drafter_instructions.md

 {input}
 ```

-You will also have access to two sections below to guide your work:
+You will also have access to three sections below to guide your work:

 1. **Policy Template:** If you are writing a policy, you must adhere to this template exactly.

 2. **Style Guide:** When writing and formatting the text, you must follow this style guide to ensure consistency.

+3. **Company Context:** This is the context for the company who is needing these policies.

 ## Required Thought Process (Internal Monologue)